BuiltByPraise/TrustFund-SmartContract/README.md

 ## Features
 - Accepts SepETH from any address.
-- Only two specified addresses can withdraw.
+- Allows withdrawals only by two authorized addresses.
-- Withdrawal limited to **1 SepETH** and a **30-minute interval**.
+- Requires a **30-minute interval** between successive withdrawals. (per user not globally)
-- Reentrancy-safe design.
+- Designed to be **reentrancy-attack resistant**.

 ## Testnet Deployment
 - **Network:** Ethereum Sepolia Testnet